heoelri/adopac/labs/lab3/lab3.md

 * Go back to Pipelines > Pipelines
 * Select our "Multi-stage pipeline with conditions"
 * Select the last job (it's perhaps still running)
-* Click on one of the stages
+* Click on **Build Stage Windows**

+Note!
+There are chances that your job is still queued, during this time keep calm :)

 In the job details you'll now see that our stage that previously failed is now not executed as part of the windows stage anymore.
 Our condition works.